 Book Fairs are held regularly throughout the academic year allowing the children to purchase books if they wish, with commission going towards the purchase of an even greater range of books for the library, for all our pupils to enjoy.

-Here at Barfield we aim to balance the unquestionable importance of such a core subject with fun and varied teaching styles.
-Whilst the pupils have daily maths lessons using an established scheme of work, they also experience learning through more practical means, making use of The Cookhouse and the Outdoor Classroom.
+Here at Barfield we aim to balance the unquestionable importance of a core subject with fun and varied teaching styles.
+While the pupils have daily maths lessons using established schemes of work, they also experience learning through more practical means, making use of The Cookhouse and the outdoors.

 When appropriate, the department is able to ‘set’ pupils in Years 6, 7 and 8 to enable us to teach pupils according to their preferred learning styles and to maximise their access to the curriculum.
 There is also an additional opportunity to work at a more challenging level for potential scholars in Year 8.

-We have additional teaching aids such as interactive whiteboards, data projectors and class pads as well as a host of practical games, puzzles, activities and supportive practical materials, all aided by our school computer network.
+We have additional teaching aids such as interactive whiteboards, data projectors and Chromebooks, as well as a host of practical games, puzzles, activities and supportive practical materials, all aided by our school computer network.

-Pupils experience weekly times tables tests up to Year 6, when this becomes a weekly mental arithmetic test in preparation for Common Entrance examinations.
+Pupils experience weekly times tables tests up to Year 6, when this becomes a weekly mental arithmetic test in preparation for Senior School and Common Entrance examinations.

-The teaching of Science at Barfield is designed to give boys and girls confidence in understanding the world around them.
-It hopes to give them the skills and knowledge to explore and explain what is around them, whether biological, chemical or physical.
+The teaching of Science at Barfield is designed to give boys and girls confidence in understanding the exciting world around them.
+It aims to give them the skills and knowledge to explore and explain the world biologically, chemically and physically.

-While the topics taught follow National Curriculum and Common Entrance Syllabus there should be a constant message of awe and wonder in the topics they cover, with stimulating teaching and learning to inspire and motivate the children in the subject.
+While the topics taught follow National Curriculum and Common Entrance Syllabus, lessons are shrouded in ‘awe and wonder’.
+There is stimulating teaching and learning to inspire and motivate the children in all three scientific subjects.

 What are our bodies made of?